baleada/docs/assets/md/logic/classes/Animateable.md

 ---
-title: Animatable
+title: Animateable
 framework: agnostic
 publish: true
 order: 0
 ---

-`Animatable` is a class that enriches an array of keyframes, allowing it to:
+`Animateable` is a class that enriches an array of keyframes, allowing it to:
 - Compute intermediate frames between keyframes at a rate of 60 frames per second, passing frame data to a callback function specified by you
 - Customize the animation by giving it a duration, a timing function, and a number of iterations it should repeat, and indicating whether it should alternate or just progress in one direction
 - Store the number of completed iterations